 For further information see statutes and rules governing OIC hearings.

 What happens after I file a demand for hearing?

-The Hearings Unit will mail an acknowledgment that your demand has been received and filed and schedule a telephonic prehearing conference.
-However, if the case impacts the status of a license, your demand will be referred to the Office of Administrative Hearings (OAH) (www.oah.wa.gov) for hearing.
+The Administrative Hearings unit will mail an acknowledgment that your demand has been received and filed and schedule a telephonic prehearing conference.
+However, if the case impacts the status of a license, your demand will be referred to the Office of Administrative Hearings (OAH) (www.oah.wa.gov) for a hearing.